realmjoin/realmjoin-docs/docs/managing-realmjoin.md

 To request new packages to be provided by G&K, use the uploader in the RealmJoin admin console.
 Please provide the necessary binaries as well as all installation requirements and additional information as a *Readme.txt*.
 After submitting the information (please do not forget a contact person!), you will be able to upload your zip file containing the binaries and the additional information.
 This will trigger a packaging request in the G&K ticketing system.

  ![RJ rj-ac-uploader](./media/rj-ac-upload.png)
+   **NOTE**:
+To prevent spam and unsolicited requests, if no file is attached, the request is not processed.
+In case of a file-less request, a dummy.txt file hast to be attached.
 <!--
 # TBD
 Roles and self service in the admin console.